 About the Artist

-Cameron’s work has been exhibited in galleries, art centers, and in university museums across the U.S. His work also lives in many private collections, and has been collected by the Minnesota Museum of American Art in St. Paul, Minnesota and the Madison Museum of Contemporary Art in Madison, Wisconsin.
+Cameron Zebrun’s work has been exhibited in galleries, art centers, and in university museums across the U.S. His work also lives in many private collections, and has been collected by the Minnesota Museum of American Art in St. Paul, Minnesota and the Madison Museum of Contemporary Art in Madison, Wisconsin.
 For 26 years until his retirement in 2017, Zebrun was on staff at the Walker Art Center in Minneapolis as Director of Program Services.
 While at the Walker, he was in charge of the re-installation of the Walker Art Center’s renovated and expanded outdoor sculpture garden.
 Zebrun has been represented by Kolman & Pryor Gallery since 2014.